Captainamarica/Telegraph-bot/README.md

 ## SUPPORT

 For any type of help on deploy.
-Contact us on [INDUS CHATS](https://t.me/induschats).
+Contact us on [Team SL Bots🇱🇰](https://t.me/SLBotOfficial).

 # Thanks To
 Thanks To [AlbertEinsteinTg](https://github.com/AlbertEinsteinTg) For Helping Me in Some Cases